Nightmare on Spey Road

 Well like I said we were used to little people being charming and friendly so the fact that this little imp was so nasty, and evil was kind of a game changer.

-Also, he had no ulterior motives, he was just f*cking with everyone for the sake of it and the irrationality of this was bemusing in a world where everything kind of happened for a reason.
+Also, the dwarf didn’t appear to have any ulterior motives, he was just f*cking with everyone for the sake of it and the irrationality of this was bemusing for an 8 year old in a world where everything generally happened for a reason.

 The show lasted for 72 minutes but was serialised in 3 episodes to ensure that children everywhere had three sleepless weeks instead of just the one.